After announcing modest police reforms, Trump pivots quickly to a law-and-order message in appeal to his base

 Yet in his eagerness to project toughness, Trump exaggerated the state of affairs.
 In fact, authorities made a combined four arrests that day — none in direct connection with damaging the Jackson statue.

 D.C. police arrested two men accused of spraying officers with a fire extinguisher.
-And U.S. Park Police arrested two others for allegedly punching officers during skirmishes as the federal officers sought to clear the area of protesters.
+And U.S. Park Police arrested two others who allegedly punched officers during skirmishes as the federal officers sought to clear the area of protesters.
 But the U.S. attorney’s office in the District, led by a Trump appointee, did not pursue criminal charges against the latter two men.

-“The last time I checked, the executive branch doesn’t make law,” said attorney Paul L. Goldstone, who represents them.
+“The last time I checked, the executive branch doesn’t make law,” said attorney Mark L. Goldstone, who represents them.
 “President Trump can tweet all he wants about ‘lock them up,’ but the reality is he doesn’t make the criminal code.
 Someone needs to teach him a constitutional lesson.”

 In a town hall-style event with Fox News host Sean Hannity on Thursday, Trump asserted that federal authorities had made hundreds of arrests since the protests began.
 In fact, authorities have charged about 125 people with federal crimes, according to a Justice Department tally released Friday afternoon.

 Trump cited a recent spate of community violence in Chicago and told Hannity that city is more dangerous than Afghanistan.
-He said living in Baltimore, Oakland and Detroit is “like living in hell.”
+He said living in Baltimore; Oakland, Calif.; and Detroit is “like living in hell.”

-And he touted the “stop-and-frisk” policing policies established two decades ago in New York City by former mayor Rudolph W. Giuliani, now Trump’s personal lawyer.
-Liberals denounced those policies, which were ended in 2014, as unfairly targeting black residents, and Mike Bloomberg, who succeeded Giuliani, apologized for having expanded the program during his unsuccessful bid for the Democratic presidential nomination this year.
+And he touted the “stop-and-frisk” policing policies established two decades ago in New York City by Mayor Rudolph W. Giuliani, now Trump’s personal lawyer.
+Liberals denounced those policies, which were ended in 2014, as unfairly targeting black residents, and Mike Bloomberg, who succeeded Giuliani, apologized during his unsuccessful bid for the Democratic presidential nomination this year for having expanded the program.

 “President Trump will always stand for law and order — which is the only way to ensure peace on our streets,” White House spokeswoman Sarah Matthews said in a statement.
 She accused Democrats of “calling for defunding our brave police officers, caving to mob rule, and promoting cancel culture which seeks to erase our history.
 The president speaks for Americans who want safety and security to prevail.”

-Note: An earlier version of this article listed an incorrect name for the attorney representing two men arrested during protests in the District.
-He is Mark L. Goldstone.